 Outwood Grange Academy has a committed team of Senior Leaders who are trained as Advanced Designated Safeguarding leads or ‘DSL’.
-Suzie Day is the Senior Designated Safeguarding Lead and oversees all aspects of safeguarding within the academy.
+Katie Rutter is the Senior Designated Safeguarding Lead and oversees all aspects of safeguarding within the academy.

 Each of the DSL team also takes responsibility for leading on emerging local and national issues and ensures our curriculum, enrichment and assembly programme promotes proactive safeguarding to all students.

 Outwood Grange Academy is fully committed to the Young People’s Charter, which all schools, academies and colleges have signed up to.
 It outlines the role we play in supporting and safeguarding young people in our care.
 It also ensures a student-friendly vocabulary is used when dealing often difficult issues.
 Outwood Grange Academy also has a student friendly version of our OGAT Safeguarding Policy to ensure everyone can access this most important information.
 Click image below for more information.